kperei2/StellarSleep-422/README.md

   -navigate through the application using the navigation bar that appears at the bottom of the page

 Sleep Tracking (home)
-- Click a button and time your sleep.
+Click a button and time your sleep.
--click the start sleep tracking button, click the stop button if you want to stop it
+-click the start sleep tracking button,
+-click the stop button if you want to stop it

 Log - Document sleep time, and add notes to detail overall sleep (book).
 - click add entry to create a new entry, enter a date, time and notes, then press submit